 The association is run by a National Executive Committee including State Council Representatives in every state to ensure a local, grassroots connection to all members.

 The overarching theme for the year is ‘Year of Collaboration’

 NACRO is governed by a National Executive.
-Many issues are dictated by state legislation and thus specific state issues are managed by State Councils, details for which can be seen on the state chapter pages of this site.
+Many issues, such as those pertaining to waste are dictated by state legislation and thus specific state issues are managed by State Councils.